 To Leave a Big Impression and Make Your Speech Memorable, Stick Your Landing

-What does it mean to stick your landing when you’ve just made a speech?
+What does it mean to stick your landing when you’ve just made a speech or an important statement?

 It means ending on a strong, definitive note instead of letting your voice, your words, or your point wind down to a whisper.

-It means repeating your key message, and then firmly asking your audience to do something — whether that something is to buy your product, consider your position, or challenge themselves in some other way.
+And, for a speech, it means repeating your key message and then firmly asking your audience to do something — whether that something is to buy your product, consider your position, or challenge themselves in some other way.